coldlink/makani-dev/markdown/contact.md

 ---

-If you would like to contact me for any reason, then please do get in touch using one of the methods below!
+If you would like to contact me for any reason, then please do get in touch using one of the methods in the footer at the bottom of this page!